 Guided Play was held at MVP weekly May-September.
 This program is designed to support newer players in further developing their PB skills including serves, returns, lobs, strategies, and overall play.
 11 PPPA member instructors provided instruction for a total of 600 student hours.

 Outreach Committee promoted our sport to the Boys & Girls Club, an Alzheimer’s fund-raising tournament, and the ARISE Beyond Barriers program.

 Round Robin Play was held at MVP during the entire year to support competitive skill level play for 2.0-3.5 skill levels.

-Ladder Play, enjoyed year-round by 78 members was another great competitive skills development success in 2019 consisting of 2 ladder leagues for 2.0-2.5 and 3.5-4.0 skill level players.
+Ladder Play is enjoyed year-round by 78 members and was another great competitive skills development success in 2019 consisting of 2 ladder leagues for 2.0-2.5 and 3.5-4.0 skill level players.

 Skills & Drills led by Steve Riding offered skills/drills to 112 members May-June for levels, 3.0, 3.5, and 4.0.

 Tournaments: The Pikes Peak or Bust tournament with 200 players was managed by Alia Rieker and Steve Ridings.
 The 2019 Great Plains Regional Tournament managed by Steve and Ramona Boone was the biggest yet in the past four years.
 PPPA and GPR NP hosted 473 participants from 23 states, Mexico and Canada.
 The Rocky Mountain State Games Tournament 2019 was run by an outside company.